By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 • • •

-This, for me, is America: bold, beautiful, ever changing, positive, optimistic, peaceful.
+This, for me, is America: bold, beautiful, ever changing, positive, optimistic.
 These American values are ever before me, and remind me that even though these noble aspirations are not always to be found easily – there is much work to do in this imperfect, fallen world – the challenges faced in desiring them cannot keep me from pursuing them relentlessly.
-It is these qualities, in a season of life where I no longer need to play any music I do not wish to play, where I choose to put aside the music that tries to reflect the confusion of our present age in favor of music that celebrates the purity of what I wish it to be.
-I stand with James Reese Europe and his 369th Infantry Harlem Hellfighters Band, Russell Moore and his Pima people, with Aaron Copland and his vision of Appalachian Spring, Eric Ewazen and his Pastorale, and even Dvořák, whose “American” string quartet, composed in Iowa, reflects his understanding that American Style had to reflect something of the history and greatness of the land, its people, and their struggle.
+I pray that someday, our society will truly embrace the aspiration of the Declaration of Independence, and true equality — the realization of the aspiration that all “are created equal” — will be the norm.
+It is these qualities, in a season of life where I no longer need to play any music I do not wish to play, that have led me to choose to put aside music that tries to reflect the confusion of our present age.
+I do not need music to do that; there is enough of that confusion before me — and before you, as well — when I open my front door and step outside.
+Instead, I listen to and play music that celebrates the ideal of what I wish our present age to be.
+I stand with James Reese Europe and his 369th Infantry Harlem Hellfighters Band, Russell Moore and his Akimel O’odham people, with John Kuhn and his Assiniboine, with Aaron Copland and his vision of Appalachian Spring, Eric Ewazen and his Pastorale, and even Dvořák, whose “American” string quartet, composed in Iowa, reflects his understanding that American Style had to reflect something of the history and greatness of the land, its people, their struggle, and their strength.
+And, in this discussion, I have hardly touched on popular music, a subject that needs its own treatment of how the American experiment influenced it, from ragtime to jazz to rock n’roll and so much more.
+There is so much music.
+So much music.

 In this, I am an American musician who embraces what I believe is the greatest informer of American Style in music: Optimism.